mohamed-sallam/BanqueOfEgypt/README.md

 # Banque of Egypt
-Banque of Egypt is a simple CRUD middle ware that manage the transactions between banks:
+Banque of Egypt is a simple CRUD middleware that manage the transactions between banks:
 - Transfer money between banks.
 - List the registered banks.
 - List the transaction history.